pblabs/zen/README.markdown

 ## Benchmarks

-Internal benchmarks show how faster are Zen versions vs. Stack and Stack2
+Internal benchmarks show how Zen versions are faster than Stack and Stack2

 ![results.img](results.png)